This site is privately owned and is not affiliated with any government agency. Learn more here

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

-The state of Texas defines a “crisis situation” as one where a household:
+The state of Texas defines a “crisis situation” as one where a household has already lost or are endanger of losing their utilities services and are experiencing:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

-Learn more about Crisis Assistance on page 6 of the Detailed Model Plan here.
+Learn more about crisis assistance on page 12 of the Texas LIHEAP state plan here.

 To determine the amount of energy assistance for which you are eligible, the Department of Housing and Community Affairs of Texas will consider: